maxjacobson/mapquest/README.md

 * a clean map with all of the countries in the world, unlabeled
 * a text box to type in countries as you think of them (case insensitive)
+* when you match a country, it becomes labeled and you receive points
 * the option to zoom in on the map
 * a timer that starts when you start
 * an option to tweet/facebook how you did